slynnf/2024-04-02-utah-nnlm-online/README.md

-University of Utah and NNLM Library Carpentries Workshop April 2024
+MCMLA, MWMLA, and NNLM Library Carpentries Workshop April 2024

 We are committed to offering a pleasant setup experience for our learners and organizers.
 If you find bugs in our instructions,